This is the maintenance schedule and service intervals for the Ducati SportClassic motorcycles in all their variants.

 Fundamentally all of the Sportclassic motorcycles had the same base — a 992cc air-cooled V-twin engine, similar to that of the Ducati Monster 1000 or the Multistrada 1000DS.
 They’re in a beautiful trellis frame with many design details that make these bikes quite visually striking and instant classics, and these days desirable collector’s items.

-The Ducati Sportclassic motorcycles were released in four pretty visually distinct variants.
+The Ducati Sportclassic motorcycles were released in a number of pretty visually distinct variants.

 - Ducati Sportclassic Sport 1000: Café-racer styled (slightly more comfortable from 2007 onward), forward leaning sport bike.
 Was a monoposto in 2006, with a single Sachs fully-adjustable shock, left side only, and a dry clutch.

 - Ducati Sportclassic Paul Smart 1000 L.E.: A limited edition and visually stunning silver/green painted Sport 1000S with an Öhlins upside-down fully adjustable fork, Öhlins fully adjustable dual shocks, and a dry clutch.
 Ultra rare, 2000 worldwide only.

 - Ducati Sportclassic Biposto / Sport 1000 S: The Sport 1000 but with dual shocks, higher clip-ons, a wet clutch, a pillion seat (biposto), and a more relaxed riding position.
 The Sport 1000 S was the same as the Biposto Retro-style fairing, but otherwise the same as the Sport 1000.

 - Ducati Sportclassic GT1000: By far the most common as it’s more comfortable.
 Higher handlebars, twin shock absorbers (preload only), and non-adjustable forks.
 Also came in a Touring variant with chrome fenders, a small luggage rack, a higher handlebar, and a windscreen.